 The next morning, he comes into the bedroom and gives me a quick kiss on the forehead before heading off to work.
 I later text him, “Sorry about the bed,” with a red heart emoji, and head to the bathroom to do my makeup.

-This exact scenario has happened more days than I can count.
-My fiancé, David, and I have been together for seven years, but we rarely sleep in the same bed.
+This exact scenario has happened more often than I can count.
+My husband, David, and I have been together for 19 years, but we rarely sleep in the same bed.
 If we’re lucky, we’ll share our queen-size bed once a week.
 I’m an incredibly light sleeper (even with earplugs), and he constantly changes positions and shakes his legs while trying to fall asleep.
-The minute I feel his leg tremble, I snarl, “Stop it!” and he’ll bark at me to put earplugs in, and then grab his pillows and head to the living room.
+The minute I feel his leg tremble, I snarl, “Stop it!”
+He’ll bark at me to put earplugs in, and then grab his pillows and head to the living room.

-This has been a problem since our relationship began.
-I always insist he stay in the bedroom.
-Happy couples share a bed, right?
+This has been an imperfection in our relationship since it began.
+I always insist he stay in the bedroom—after all, happy couples share a bed, right?
 I once mentioned how we often don’t sleep together to a couple of my friends, and they all shot me a concerned look.
 “That’s not normal,” one said.
-I grew worried, and in my concern, I tried my hardest to make something work that clearly wasn’t ever going to.
+I grew worried.
+In my concern, I tried my hardest to make something work that clearly wasn’t ever going to.
 Always the more practical of the two of us, David would suggest we start the night off in separate beds, but I would never acquiesce.
 If we didn’t sleep in the same bed, our relationship must be doomed, right?

-While on vacation in Charleston, South Carolina, for New Year’s, we had a room with a king-size bed and a couch with a pullout bed.
+While on vacation in Charleston, South Carolina, for New Year’s, we had a room with a king-size bed and a pullout couch.
 David knew he was already feeling restless one night, so he didn’t even attempt to share the bed with me.
 I was annoyed, slightly tipsy and didn’t feel like fighting.
 I dozed off.

 The following morning, after having slept separately, I woke up to a soy latte on the bedside table and a smiling David.
 We shimmied under the covers, cuddled and drank our coffees while laughing about how we spent way too much money on a fancy, four-course meal.

 We didn’t share the same bed the night before, but we were having a blissful morning.
 It finally hit me that we didn’t need to share a bed to be happy.
-We were happy, regardless of our sleeping situation.
-After seven long years, I finally accepted that there was no point trying to force something that wasn’t going to happen.
+We were happy, regardless of the imperfections in our relationship.
+After seven years, I finally accepted that there was no point trying to force something that wasn’t going to happen.
 We love each other, but we cannot share a bed.
 Plain and simple.

 By no means do we have the perfect relationship.
-It irks him that I spend too much time on my phone, while it bothers me that he watches so much basketball and football on TV.
-I feel frustrated how when he’s quiet, he won’t come out and tell me what’s on his mind without me prodding.
+It irks him that I spend too much time on my phone.
+It bothers me that he watches so much basketball and football on TV.
+I feel frustrated how when he’s quiet, he won’t tell me what’s on his mind without me prodding.
 He feels annoyed that I’m not as spontaneous as him.
-Most Saturday nights I’d prefer to get in to my PJs and watch TV instead of trying a new cocktail bar.
+Most Saturday nights I’d prefer to get into my PJs and watch TV instead of trying a new cocktail bar.

-Once I accepted the imperfect qualities we each had and how happy we were in spite of them, I stopped worrying about the areas where we fell short.
+Once I accepted the imperfect qualities we each had and how happy we were in our relationship in spite of them, I stopped worrying about the areas where we fell short.

 David and I met when we were 18 at a college party in New York City.
 He was my polar opposite.
 Where I was talkative and excitable, he was quiet and shy.
 I studied English and journalism, while he studied neuroscience and was pre-medicine.
 He was 6-foot-3 and noticeably skinny, with curly black hair and the cutest dimples I’d ever seen.
 He was mysterious, kind, humble and genuine.

-Time passed without us seeing each other, and the following year, when we were 19, we began running into each other on an almost-daily basis—at the coffee shop down the street, on the subway, at the library.
-After numerous chance encounters in the biggest city in the U.S., we both thought fate was trying to connect us.
-Little did we know our own subtle actions brought us together: I studied by the window at a coffee shop on Third Avenue and 17th Street because I knew there was a good chance I’d see David walk by.
+Time passed without us seeing each other.
+The following year, when we were 19, we began running into each other on an almost-daily basis—at the coffee shop down the street, on the subway, at the library.
+After numerous chance encounters in the most populous city in the U.S., we both thought fate was trying to connect us.
+Little did we know our own subtle actions were what brought us together: I studied by the window at a coffee shop on Third Avenue and 17th Street because I knew there was a good chance I’d see David walk by.
 I later discovered he intentionally took that route home so he could see me in the window, too.
 (He always had a cigarette in hand because he thought it looked cool, but that’s a story for another time.)

 We were each other’s first serious relationship.
 The feeling of navigating everything together was thrilling and comforting.
 If I didn’t know what to say or do, it didn’t stress me out because I knew he didn’t know either.
 We didn’t have anything to compare our experiences to.

 David and I have talked about how we have both imagined what life would be like if we had broken up after college like most couples we knew.
-We wouldn’t have had to endure the struggles that accompany many years of long-distance dating—the constant flying back and forth and the numbing loneliness that constantly lurked below the surface.
-If we had broken up, I probably wouldn’t be living in Dallas, where he attends medical school.
+We wouldn’t have had to endure the struggles that accompanied many years of long-distance dating—the constant flying back and forth and the numbing loneliness that constantly lurked below the surface.
+If we had broken up, I probably wouldn’t have lived in Dallas, where he attended medical school.
 We both would have been able to live our lives exactly how we had planned—near our respective families and friends—mine in Chicago, his in Los Angeles and Houston.
 Both of our lives would have been easier.

-I recently asked David why he asked me to marry him.
-We had discussed getting married for a while, but no actual timeline had ever been set.
+I once asked David why he asked me to marry him.
+We discussed getting married for a while, but no actual timeline had ever been set.

 “You came home from work one day and we were in the kitchen,” he said.
 “You were talking about your day at work while I cooked dinner, and I thought to myself, This is perfect.
 I never want to spend a day without her and without moments like these.
 So why not make it official?”

-Unlike most couples, we’re each marrying the first person we ever dated.
+Unlike many other couples, we each married the first person we’d ever dated.
 We transitioned to adulthood together.
 Although we’re not high school sweethearts, it’s pretty close.
 Deciding to marry the first person you dated is a leap of faith in and of itself.
 Neither of us really knows what it would be like to be with another person, which is a scary thought.
 But I decided marrying David felt right when I thought about the most important strengths in our relationship: our honesty, trust and ability to communicate.
 We talk about anything and everything.
 There is never any shame or embarrassment in our relationship.
 I feel I have someone who truly has my back, no matter what.
 And there is really nothing else I could ask for in a partner for life.

 We have overcome many hurdles in the past, and many more will come our way in the future.
-We will likely have to move for his job one day, and I envision starting my own freelance writing business in the future.
+We will likely have to move for his job one day, and I’m currently self-employed via my own freelance writing business.
 But for me, marriage is a symbol that no matter what challenge we’re faced with, we will persist.
-It could be easy to cave in to the struggles—to break up when we’re forced to move cities or when our finances are shaky.
+It could be easy to cave in to the struggles—to break up when we have to move cities or when our finances are shaky.
 Marriage signifies that we will not give up when faced with these problems.